jamesaduncan/schema-elements/README.md

 ### Template Rendering

-The library provides a static method for rendering microdata items, JSON-LD objects, or form data to HTML templates.
+The library provides static methods for rendering microdata items, JSON-LD objects, form data, or URL content to HTML templates, and for applying microdata to existing DOM elements.

 #### MicrodataAPI.render(template, data)

-Renders microdata items, JSON-LD objects, or form data to a template element.
+Renders microdata items, JSON-LD objects, form data, or URL content to a template element.

 **Parameters:**
 - `template` (HTMLTemplateElement) - The template element to render to
-- `data` (Object|HTMLFormElement) - Either a microdata proxy object, JSON-LD object, or HTML form element
+- `data` (Object|HTMLFormElement|string) - Either a microdata proxy object, JSON-LD object, HTML form element, or URL string

 **Returns:**
-- `DocumentFragment` - The populated template content ready to insert into the DOM
+- `DocumentFragment` - The populated template content ready to insert into the DOM (for synchronous calls)
+- `Promise<DocumentFragment>` - Promise resolving to populated template content (for URL calls)

 **Example Usage:**